Joseph Parry: Music

 Parry was a prolific composer; one of his early works, "My Childhood Dreams", was published while he was living in Danville.
 Despite his penchant for composing, most of his major works were not commercially successful.
 His oratorio, Saul of Tarsus, was commissioned for the National Eisteddfod at Rhyl in 1892, and was somewhat successful.
 Parry and others considered it to be his best work; the problem with the oratorio was that it was difficult to perform and that the score for the composition is 305 pages long.

-Parry is believed to have composed 27 complete works, among them ten operas, five cantatas and two oratorios, as well as countless songs and hymns.
+Parry is believed to have composed 27 complete works, among them ten operas, five cantatas and two oratorios, as well as many songs and hymns.
 By the 1890s, Parry was sufficiently well known and was asked to produce many of his works on a commission basis.
 He dealt with a variety of publishers for some of his works, while he published others himself.
 Parry published his opera, Blodwen, himself but the reasons for this are not clear.
 He appears to have done less self-publishing in the 1890s.
 Part of the reason for this may have been the loss of his printing plates in the Western Mail fire of 1893.

 During Parry's lifetime, many of his works remained unpublished; the shelves of his study held stacks of manuscripts.
 A friend of Parry's talked with him about the possibility of losing all of his manuscripts if there was a fire and suggested Parry needed a safe to store his manuscripts in.
 When Parry said he could not afford to buy a safe, the friend gave him one as a gift.
 Over 100 years after his death, one of his unknown works, Te Deum, was discovered by accident in the National Library of Wales archives.

 After Parry's death, the Welsh Congregational Church sought to purchase the copyrights of all Parry's works and to publish them.
 The church was successful in obtaining the copyright to Aberystwyth and more than 60 other hymns and anthems written by Parry.
 In 1916, Parry's widow, Jane, sold the rights to all works which Parry owned the copyrights of to Snell and Sons, music publishers, for £1150.